Loki20/PolynomialEquationLeastSquaresMethod/README.md

 Use, reuse and modify these files as you see fit.
 Please maintain the attribution and release anything derivateve under the same license.

 Distributed as-is, no warranty is given.
-If you find any bugs in the code just create a Pull request and I'll try to solve the issue.
+If you find any bugs in the code just create an Issue and I'll try to solve the issue.